yongler/Peggle-clone/README.md

 3. user select game mode
 4. user play by dragging the cannon to the direction to launch and on released, ball is launched
 5. user can launch ball again when ball exits game area
-6. user wins or lose depending on game mode
+6. user wins or lose depending on game mode when `PeggleGameEngine` pass the current score, timeleft and board.

 - Game loop
 1. When a board is rendered, it autmotically calls `PeggleGameEngine.updateGameArea` which updates gameArea of the board, set ball to initial position, set board objects into phsyics objects into game engine